samsaid/CSE412-Airline-Tickets/README.md

 ```

 #### Push Changes to Heroku Application
-Application is deployed with Heroku.
+Application is currently deployed with Heroku.
 In order to reflect changes on web link:
-Verify the branch you're on:
+**1.** Verify the branch you're on:
 ```
 git branch
 ```
-Now, switch to Heroku application branch and push changes to the deployed app.
+**2.** Switch to Heroku application branch and push changes to the deployed app.
 ```
 git checkout masterbranch
 git push heroku main